Variiuz/variiuz/README.md

 ---
 ### Other Information 🎠
-- 🍤 I'm someone who doesn't actively use public repos, don't come at me 🤴
+- 🍤 I don't actively use public repos.
+Don't come at me with that. 🤴

 ---
 ### Music I heard recently 🔊